oktana-coop/website/README.md

 Astro [Content Collections](https://docs.astro.build/en/guides/content-collections/) are used for defining and loading the blog posts.

+### Email Subscriptions & Database Connection

+In order for the subscribe/unscubscribe functionality to work, the following environment variables need to be set:

+- `DATABASE_URL`: The PostgreSQL database connection string
+- `DATABASE_SSL`: A boolean value that instructs whether to use SSL or not when connecting to the database

+These are already set in the deployed version of the app.
+In development, you'll need to create a `.env` file that includes these variables.

 ## Deployment

 The website is currently deployed to [Netlify](https://www.netlify.com/) using the relevant [Netlify Adapter](https://docs.astro.build/en/guides/integrations-guide/netlify/).
 Every time you push to the `main` branch, a fresh Netlify deployment is triggered (there is an integration between GitHub and Netlify).